FaithOIgwe/Sample-Superstore-Sales-/README.md

 # Sample-Superstore-Sales-Data
-I carried out Exploratory Analysis of a Sample Superstore Sales Data --inspecting data select * from sales_data_sample
+I carried out an Exploratoation of a Sample Superstore Sales Data using Microsoft SQL Server

+--inspecting data
+select *
+from sales_data_sample